 My 2018 walk, even though it was a super rainy day, was VERY successful!
 We had a lot of fun with almost 140 friends and family who shared my special day with me.
 We added a photo booth, face painting/henna, and caricatures.
 Everyone loved them and there were long lines to do them all!
 We just had so much fun!!
 I really love to see all the people who come to my walk.
 Some even brought their dogs!
 We had so many really cool prizes to raffle off this year including an autographed Chad Greenway jersey, 4 tickets to a Twins game in the Delta Sky Club, a stay/play package to the Holiday Inn waterpark, car detail certificates, Minnesota Zoo tickets, and much more!
 We even had lots of new items with my very own logo on them, like beanie hats, water bottles, flashlights and more!
 I can't believe something I drew is on so many cool things. :) We also included 2 kid races and a team challenge which were all new to the event.
 The team challenge was supposed to be like an Amazing Race where you'd get a clue/riddle to find your next trivia page somewhere in the park.
 But because of the rain, we couldn't do it that way and just had the challenge under the park's pavilion.
 People really liked it anyway and got super excited if they had a correct answer!
 The winning team got a 4 day/3 night stay at Grand View Lodge in Nisswa, MN!!
 Lucky ducks!
 After all the fun, we went home and counted up all of the money I raised from the walk; registrations, shirt and logo goodies sales, food sales, etc. The grand total for my 2018 Julia's Big Adventures walk/run event was $6,568!!!
 I just can't believe that.
 I am so thankful for everyone supporting me.

-This year, after a lot of thinking, I have decided to make a BIG change to my JBA walk.
-I will be teaming up with Children's Minnesota to join them in their Walk for Amazing!!
-It is on Saturday, June 22nd at US Bank Stadium.
-Julia's Big Adventures will still be a team, and I'm hoping that so many of my friends and family can join me and be part of my team!
-We will have my shirts again and this year they will be black - because I want to make a BIG statement when we walk into that stadium!
-My goal this year is $13,000 (because I just turned 13!!), but my team goal for the event is $8,000.
-I know with the help of my friends and family (and their friends/family) that we can reach our goal!!
-The event is going to be so much fun and I can't wait to see all that they have to do there!
-The best part is, we know we won't get rained on this year!! :)
+This year, I decided to make a BIG change to my JBA walk, and I teamed up with Children's Minnesota to join them in their Walk for Amazing!
+Julia's Big Adventures had a team of 10, and we had my shirts again this year, which were black - because I wanted to make a BIG statement when we walked into that stadium!
+My goal for 2019 is $13,000 (because I turned 13!!), but my team goal for the walk event was $8,000.
+I didn't quite reach my goal, but still raised $5,600 with the help of friends and family!!

 How I became a patient of Children's Hospital....